uilianries/imgui/Image-Loading-and-Displaying-Examples.md

 ## TL;DR;

 Loading an image file into a GPU texture is outside of the scope of Dear ImGui and has more to do with your Graphics API.
 Because this is such a recurring issue for Dear ImGui users, we are providing a guide here.

+This guide will have us load an image file from disk and display it in a Dear ImGui window.

 We will load this image: (Right-click to save as MyImage01.jpg, 20,123 bytes)